-- a.
-Consult with the field practicum coordinator in identifying and securing all placements at field training sites. - b.
-Sign up for at least 1 credit hour of EDPS 7770 for each semester of involvement in field practicum activities.
-Note this includes Summer term as well as Fall and Spring Semesters. - c.
-Spend 8-20 hours per week working at the field practicum site. - a.
-Meet for a minimum of 1 hour per week in individual one-to-one supervision with the assigned field supervisor and participate in all other scheduled group supervision and professional development activities. - d.
-Be professionally responsible without fail (e.g., be in the agency when scheduled, keep appointments, fulfill assignments, complete reports, dress appropriately, work harmoniously, etc.). - e.
-At the conclusion of each semester submit to the field practicum coordinator a completed Student Evaluation Form and Practicum Activity Log (both signed by field supervisor and student) and the Site Evaluation Form.
+• Consult with the field practicum coordinator in identifying and securing all placements at field training sites.

+- Sign up for at least 1 credit hour of EDPS 7770 for each semester of involvement in field practicum activities.
+Note this includes Summer term as well as Fall and Spring Semesters. - Spend 8-20 hours per week working at the field practicum site. - Meet for a minimum of 1 hour per week in individual one-to-one supervision with the assigned field supervisor and participate in all other scheduled group supervision and professional development activities. - Be professionally responsible without fail (e.g., be in the agency when scheduled, keep appointments, fulfill assignments, complete reports, dress appropriately, work harmoniously, etc.). - At the conclusion of each semester submit to the field practicum coordinator a completed Student Evaluation Form and Practicum Activity Log (both signed by field supervisor and student) and the Site Evaluation Form. - Participate in the bi-weekly required on-campus Professional Issues Seminar that is described in a following paragraph. - Submit a Practica Completion Form to the counseling psychology program training director when applying for predoctoral internships that documents the completion of the following requirements:

-- f.
-Participate in the bi-weekly required on-campus Professional Issues Seminar that is described in a following paragraph. - h.
-Submit a Practica Completion Form to the counseling psychology program training director when applying for predoctoral internships that documents the completion of the following requirements: - (1) EDPS is 7770 a graded course; therefore, a grade of a B- is the minimum criteria for passing the course. - (2) Accumulation of at least 1,000 total clock hours of practicum experience including a minimum of 400 direct service hours with clients, 200 hours of supervision, and 400 hours of supporting activities (paragraph 2 above). - (3) Completion of the diversity, assessment, and group therapy requirements as described above. - (4) Regular attendance at the Professional Issues Field Practicum Seminar scheduled during Fall and Spring semesters of each year (or Summer term if the student is enrolled in EDPS 7770 during the Summer). - i.
+EDPS is 7770 a graded course; therefore, a grade of a B- is the minimum criteria for passing the course.

+Accumulation of at least 1,000 total clock hours of practicum experience including a minimum of 400 direct service hours with clients, 200 hours of supervision, and 400 hours of supporting activities (paragraph 2 above).

+Completion of the diversity, assessment, and group therapy requirements as described above.

+Regular attendance at the Professional Issues Field Practicum Seminar scheduled during Fall and Spring semesters of each year (or Summer term if the student is enrolled in EDPS 7770 during the Summer).

 Purchase occurrence-based (rather than claims-made) professional liability insurance available through the APA Insurance Trust and submit a photocopy of this policy to the field practicum coordinator during Fall semester of each academic year.
-Insurance application forms are available from: http://www.apait.org/apait/products/studentliability/
+Insurance application forms are available from:

-6. Professional Issues Field Practicum Seminar:
+7. Professional Issues Field Practicum Seminar:

 - a.
 A primary objective of the seminar is to acquaint students with post-degree professional opportunities and challenges that will be experienced by students on their graduation from the program and entry into the profession.
 Opportunities will be explored in professional service, academic and research venues.
 Managed care systems and the contemporary health care marketplace will be considered and students are asked each year to develop or refine their own strategic career development plan. - b.
-A secondary objective focuses on ongoing coordination and facilitation of field practicum activities including sharing information about field practicum opportunities.
+A secondary objective focuses on ongoing coordination and facilitation of field practicum activities including sharing information about field practicum opportunities. - c.

-- c.
 The Professional Issues Seminar meets twice per month as scheduled by the field practicum coordinator. - d.
 Attendance is required of all students enrolled in EDPS 7770.
 Any excused absences must be arranged in advance with the field practicum coordinator.
-Field practicum students are asked to keep Monday evenings open so they may participate regularly in the seminar.
+Field practicum students are asked to keep Monday mornings open so they may participate regularly in the seminar.
 All counseling psychology students and faculty are invited to attend the seminars.
-During Fall Semester professional issues seminars are alternated on Monday evenings with the internship application support group meetings scheduled by the training director.

-7. Field Practicum Coordinator:
+8. Field Practicum Coordinator: